NGSEP/NGSEPcore/README.txt

 The output is a series of text files having the ids and physical coordinates of the paralogs within each genome and the orthologs between the two genomes.
-The ortholog files, called <PREFIX>_uniqueG1.tsv and <PREFIX>_uniqueG2.tsv, have the following format:
+The ortholog files, called <PREFIX>_orthologsG1.tsv and <PREFIX>_orthologsG2.tsv, have the following format:

 1. Id of the gene in the first genome
 2. Chromosome of the gene in the first genome
 3. Start of the gene in the first genome
 4. End of the gene in the first genome
+5. Indicates if the gene is unique (Y) or if paralogs were identified
+6. Id of the second genome
-5. Id of the ortholog in the second genome
+7. Id of the ortholog in the second genome
-6. Chromosome of the ortholog in the second genome
+8. Chromosome of the ortholog in the second genome
-7. Start of the ortholog in the second genome
+9. Start of the ortholog in the second genome
-8. End of the ortholog in the second genome
+10. End of the ortholog in the second genome
-9. Alignment type.
-It can be "L" if the gene has a unique ortholog in the second genomeand it makes part of a synteny block.
+11. Alignment type.
+It can be "L" if the gene has am ortholog in the second genome and it makes part of a synteny block.
 "U" if the gene has a unique ortholog but it does not make part of the syntheny block, and "M" if the gene has multiple orthologs in the second genome.